 4. France: Epernay, Champagne region

-Only a five hours drive from where I grew up yet I never knew there was one street in a small town where most of the world famous champagne brands are located.
+Only a five-hour drive from where I grew up yet I never knew there was one street in a small town where most of the world-famous champagne brands are located.

 So, once one of my oldest friends and I found out, we booked a hotel, got into the car and set off to see this apparently famous street…